Van Halen: 2006–2008: Second reunion with Roth and Wolfgang Van Halen era

 After nearly 10 months of speculation and rumors, Van Halen (and Roth separately via his own website) said that the band would be going on a tour of North America.
 Roth claimed in the press release that, "the idea is that this will continue on and on and on" and also that a world tour and a new album were both in the works.

 Press reaction to the reunion was largely warm, but the re-designed website sparked controversy when Anthony was removed from images of old album artwork.
 The album covers were restored to their original condition a day later without a word.
-Wolfgang later explained in 2020 that the omission of Anthony on the website was a choice made by the band's marketing team and was done without consent of the band.
+Wolfgang claimed in 2020 that the omission of Anthony on the website was a choice made by the band's marketing team and was done without consent of the band.
 Once the band discovered the condition of the website, they ordered it be reverted to its original state.
 The Fall 2007 tour was originally 25 dates, but was extended into 2008 with a second leg.

 Van Halen started their new tour on September 27, 2007, in Charlotte, North Carolina.
 Playing to sellout crowds, the tour generated positive reviews.
 Amid rumors of Eddie being back in rehab, multiple dates of the tour were postponed.
 The official reason was the need for medical procedures to be run on Eddie.

 On March 5, 2008, World Entertainment Weekly to CBS News reported that the reason the tour had been interrupted was Eddie's needing to reenter rehab.
 The report also indicated that it had been a "furious backstage bust-up in Florida with his 17-year-old son and bandmate Wolfgang" which had motivated Eddie to seek help once again.

 In response to rumors about Eddie being back in rehab Valerie Bertinelli said that "he is not in rehab."
 She did not, however, say if he had recently been in rehab, stating only that he was not currently, a statement echoed by Wolfgang during the 2008 Kids Choice Awards.
-Eventually, the tour started back up on April 17 at the Reno Events Center in Nevada.
+The tour started back up on April 17 at the Reno Events Center in Nevada.

 The tour ended on June 2, 2008, at the Van Andel Arena in Grand Rapids, Michigan.
 During the show Roth stated multiple times that this would not be their final show and that they would "see everyone next time."
 At this show the arena sign was altered to read "VAN HALEN ARENA".
 According to the Van Halen News Desk, the reunion tour with Roth was the highest grossing in the band's history, raking in almost $93 million.

 On July 3, 2008, Van Halen headlined the Quebec City Summer Festival in front of a crowd of 85,000.